I Know Why the Caged Bird Sings: Plot summary

-I Know Why the Caged Bird Sings follows Marguerite's (called "My" or "Maya" by her brother) life from the age of three to seventeen and the struggles she faces – particularly with racism and self affirmation – in the Southern United States.
+I Know Why the Caged Bird Sings follows Marguerite's (called "My" or "Maya" by her brother) life from the age of three to seventeen and the struggles she faces—particularly with racism and self-affirmation—in the Southern United States.
 Abandoned by their parents, Maya and her older brother Bailey are sent to live with their paternal grandmother (Momma) and disabled uncle (Uncle Willie) in Stamps, Arkansas.
-Maya and Bailey are haunted by their parents' abandonment throughout the book – they travel alone, are labeled like baggage, and later accepted in the community.
+Maya and Bailey are haunted by their parents' abandonment throughout the book—they travel alone and are labeled like baggage.

 Many of the problems Maya encounters in her childhood stem from the overt racism of her white neighbors and the subliminal awareness of race relations weaved in society.
-Although Momma is relatively wealthy because she owns the general store at the heart of Stamps' Black community, the white children of their town hassle Maya's family relentlessly.
+Although Momma is relatively wealthy because she owns the general store at the heart of Stamps' Black community, the white children of their town, in an "almost ritual insult", hassle Maya's family relentlessly.
 One of these "powhitetrash" girls, for example, reveals her pubic hair to Momma in a humiliating incident which leaves Maya, watching from a distance, indignant and furious.
 Early in the book, Momma hides Uncle Willie in a vegetable bin to protect him from Ku Klux Klan raiders, where he moans and groans under the potatoes throughout the night.
 Maya has to endure the insult of her name being changed to Mary by a racist employer.
-A white speaker at her eighth grade graduation ceremony disparages the Black audience by suggesting that they have limited job opportunities.
+A white speaker at her eighth-grade graduation ceremony disparages the Black audience by suggesting that they have limited job opportunities.
 A white dentist refuses to treat Maya's rotting tooth, even when Momma reminds him that she had loaned him money during the Depression.
 The Black community of Stamps enjoys a moment of racial victory when they listen to the radio broadcast of Joe Louis's championship fight, but generally, they feel the heavy weight of racist oppression.